rajurayhan/ai-phone-system/README.md

-# VoiceAI - AI Voice Agent Platform
+# XpartFone - AI Voice Agent Platform

 A modern Laravel SPA application for managing AI voice agents, built with Vue.js and Tailwind CSS.
 This application is designed to be integrated with Vapi.ai for voice agent functionality.